 Impaired Driving/Riding Ad Campaign

-Purchase media air time for a targeted media effort to support local law enforcement's Labor Day campaign combating impaired driving and riding.
-It will be coordinated by the KDOT media contractor.
+Secure air time, as well as non-traditional media, for a targeted effort to support local law enforcement's Labor Day campaign combating impaired driving and riding.
+This project will be coordinated by the KDOT media contractor.

 Evaluation